We are recruiting now (Lecturers, Senior Lecturers, Readers) with the deadline 3rd January 2014.

 in any intelligent systems.
 We particularly focus on the Dempster-Shafer theory of Evidence

 (belief function theory), possibility theory and possibilistic logic, and probability theory.

 the appropriateness of modelling uncertain information using these formalisms, aggregation

 approaches offered by them, as well as conflict/inconsistency analysis among multiple

 piece of uncertain information within these theories.
 Recent work has advanced to handling ambiguous evidence in game theory for security.

-2. Theoretical aspects of Merging/Revising Uncertain/Inconsistent Knowledgebases:
+2. Theoretical aspects of Merging/Revising Uncertain and Inconsistent Knowledgebases: